As German chancellor Angela Merkel prepares to step down, it’s worth remembering the understated nature of her strength as a woman leader.

 As a scientist, Mrs Merkel has always been refreshingly free of humbug.
 The debate over women making better leaders than men is rather pointless because, as Mrs Merkel said, “there are different men and there are different women”.

 Putting a woman in charge does not automatically mean everything will go right.
-Yes there is Jacinda Ardern in Germany, Tsai Ing-wen in Taiwan, Sanna Marin in Finland and Merkel herself in Germany.
+Yes there is Jacinda Ardern in New Zealand, Tsai Ing-wen in Taiwan, Sanna Marin in Finland and Merkel herself in Germany.

 Researchers have already started to study if it’s true that female leaders are more effective and more likely to deliver good care and good outcomes to their people.
 The initial analysis published by the Centre for Economic Policy Research and the World Economic Forum has been encouraging for women.
 However, some observers complain that it should not be seen as anything more than an echo chamber for a particular moment in time.
 The sample, they say, is too small – only 19 leaders of the 194 countries studied were female, for instance – and it would be quite wrong to use this to lionise a leader just because she’s a woman.